 But then, why do companies with star sales guys, still struggle.
 Why do star sales guys struggle and draw a blank in some of their jobs?

 Because people buy from people they like and brand values they subscribe to.
-Some gullible consumers can be conned by sweet talking sales reps but it’s hard to sugar coat and sculpt a brand’s exposure.
-You either truly believe in the values and identities that you want you brand to stand for or you don’t.
+Some gullible consumers can be conned by sweet-talking sales reps but it’s hard to sugar coat and sculpt a brand’s exposure.
+You either truly believe in the values and identities that you want your brand to stand for or you don’t.
 Either way, it shows.

 The chasm to cross for organizations that already have the accepted % of qualified leads, is that of graduating from being a consistent sales machine to a super-conductor like selling machine that never loses energy.

-That happens only when you’ve a genuinely caring sales force on the ground, coupled with a brand image that is totally in-sync with the values you want your brand to be associated it.
-That’s hard to achieve, as getting it right means getting it right in many areas — Culture, Engineering, Support, Hiring etc. — places where we’d not enquire when evaluating sales performance.
+That happens only when you have a genuinely caring sales force on the ground, coupled with a brand image that is totally in sync with the values you want your brand to be associated it.
+That’s hard to achieve, as getting it right means getting it right in many areas — Culture, Engineering, Support, Hiring, etc. — places where we’d not enquire when evaluating sales performance.